H.R. 4039: CNMI Ferry Act

 1

-The bill amends section 71103(a)(2) so that, in general, an eligible ferry service still must have operated a regular schedule during the 5-year period ending on March 1, 2020, and served at least 2 rural areas more than 50 sailing miles apart.
-But for the Commonwealth of the Northern Mariana Islands, a service qualifies if it is operating, or is being planned or established with the intent to operate, a regular schedule.
+The general rule still requires a service to have run a regular schedule during the five years ending March 1, 2020, and to connect at least two rural areas more than 50 sailing miles apart.
+The bill adds a separate path for CNMI: a ferry there qualifies if it is operating, or is being planned or established with the intent to run a regular schedule.
+New and startup routes count.

 2